Ivan Turgenev: Life

 Ivan and his brothers Nikolai and Sergei were raised by their mother, an educated, authoritarian woman.
 Their residence was the Spasskoye-Lutovinovo family estate that was granted to their ancestor Ivan Ivanovich Lutovinov by Ivan the Terrible.
 Varvara Turgeneva later served as an inspiration for the landlady from Turgenev's Mumu.
 The brothers had foreign governesses; Ivan became fluent in French, German, and English.
 The family members used French in everyday life, including prayers.
 Their father spent little time with the family.
 Although he was not hostile toward them, his absence hurt Ivan's feelings.
 Their relations are described in the autobiographical novel First Love.
 When Ivan was four years old, the family journeyed through Germany and France.
-In 1827, the Turgenevs relocated to Moscow to enable the children a proper education.
+In 1827, the Turgenevs relocated to Moscow to enable the children to have a proper education.

 After the standard schooling for a son of a gentleman, Turgenev studied for one year at the University of Moscow and then moved to the University of Saint Petersburg from 1834 to 1837, focusing on Classics, Russian literature, and philology.
 During that time his father died from kidney stone disease, followed by his younger brother Sergei who died from epilepsy.
 From 1838 until 1841, he studied philosophy, particularly Hegel, and history at the University of Berlin.
 He returned to Saint Petersburg to complete his master's examination.

 Turgenev was impressed with German society and returned home believing that Russia could best improve itself by incorporating ideas from the Age of Enlightenment.
 Like many of his educated contemporaries, he was particularly opposed to serfdom.
 In 1841, Turgenev started his career in the Russian civil service and spent two years working for the Ministry of Interior (1843–1845).

 When Turgenev was a child, a family serf had read to him verses from the Rossiad of Mikhail Kheraskov, a celebrated poet of the 18th century.
 Turgenev's early attempts in literature, poems, and sketches gave indications of genius and were favorably spoken of by Vissarion Belinsky, then the leading Russian literary critic.
 During the latter part of his life, Turgenev did not reside much in Russia: he lived either at Baden-Baden or Paris, often in proximity to the family of the celebrated opera singer Pauline Viardot, with whom he had a lifelong affair.